Igigog/anomaly-modding-book/src/blender/creating-hud-animation-in-blender.md

 ___

-> Внимание! Этот туториал соответсвует методу анимации от TheParaziT и может отличаться от других методов других аниматоров!
+> Attention: This tutorial corresponds to TheParaziT's animation method and may differ from other animators' methods!

-## Начало
+## Getting Started

+1. The tutorial assumes that you know Blender!

-1. Изучите расширения анимаций (.anm, .skl, .skls, .omf)
+2. learn the animation extensions (.anm, .skl, .skls, .omf)

-2. Изучините терминологию (HUD)

-3. Вам потребуется риг для анимации (например риг от TheParaziT или Ichigrow)
+3. learn the terminology (HUD).

+4. You will need a Rig for the animations (for example a Rig from TheParaziT or Ichigrow)

-## Настройка HUD обьекта
+## Customizing a HUD object

-1. Импортируем нужный нам обьект, который станет HUD обьектом

-2. Теперь нам нужно сделать риг для этого обьекта.

-    1. Создаем арматуру и нужные кости
+Import the object you need, that will become a HUD object

+Now we have to create a Rig for it:

+1. We create the armature and the necessary bones.

-    2. В HUD обьекте создаем Vertex Groups с названиями наших костей
+2. In the HUD object we create Vertex Groups with the names of our bones